Spiros7bit/tt04-submission-test/README.md

 # Implementation details

--In this project as source of pseudo-randomnes used 2 LFSR's.
+-In this project as source of pseudo-randomness we used two LFSR's.
 One that works with 8 bit and one with 16 bit.
 The circuit don't have input data,  just 1 clock and 1 enable pin.
-The output will be a 7 segment display, so 14 output pins.  <br />
+The output will be on a 7 segment display, so 14 output pins.  <br />
--The 16 bit LFSR produce the input of a 16-to-8 multiplexer and the 8 bit LFSR produce the selection bits of 16-to-8 multiplexer.  <br />
+-The 16 bit LFSR produces the input of a 16-to-8 multiplexer and the 8 bit LFSR produces the selection bits of 16-to-8 multiplexer.  <br />
 -The 16-to-8 multiplexer is implemented by 8 2-to-1 multiplexers.  <br />
--The final stage is convert the data readable by 2 7 segment displays.
+-The final stage is the conversion of the data as if to be readable by 2 7 segment displays.

 | # | Input  | Output |
 | ----- | ----- | ------ |